Wiley Updates Its Essential FARA Handbook for 2021

-Washington, DC – Wiley Rein LLP has updated its indispensable handbook on the Foreign Agents Registration Act (FARA).
+Washington, DC – Wiley has updated its indispensable handbook on the Foreign Agents Registration Act (FARA) for 2021.
 A long-standing disclosure statute, FARA seeks to ensure that all persons engaged in certain covered activities within the United States – on behalf of foreign entities and foreign persons – properly disclose their activities to the U.S. government.

 This handbook provides a general overview of FARA, such as the factors that govern whether an entity must register with the U.S. Department of Justice (DOJ); the registration process; the obligations of registered agents; and the penalties that may be imposed for FARA violations.